Dear readers of ADxS.org, please forgive the disruption.

 Procrastination 0.34 0.34

-As of June 2020. n = 1,889- The values given reflect the correlation of symptoms relative to each other.This is a non-validated online self-test (screening).
+As of June 2020. n = 1,889- The values given reflect the correlation of the symptoms relative to each other.this is a non-validated online self-test (screening).

-Delay aversion is also understood as an impulsivity response.
-It correlates with impulsivity under stress, in women at the same time with increasing heart rate.2223
+Delay aversion is also understood as an impulsivity reaction.
+It correlates with impulsivity under stress and, in women, with an increasing heart rate.2324

 1. Mayer: Glossar Psychiatrie / Psychosomatik / Psychotherapie / Neurologie / Neuropsychologie: Motivation